-This is Washington's largest wine region, and encompasses seven of the states other wine regions, including Red Mountain, Yakima Valley, Walla Walla, Horse Heaven Hills Wahluke Slope, Rattlesnake Hills and Lake Chelan.
-It received its designation in 1984, and has more than 16,000 vineyard acres and 100 wineries.
+This is Washington's largest wine region and encompasses seven of the states other wine regions, including Red Mountain, Yakima Valley, Walla Walla, Horse Heaven Hills Wahluke Slope, Rattlesnake Hills, and Lake Chelan.
+It received its designation in 1984 and has more than 16,000 vineyard acres and 100 wineries.

-Specialties: chardonnay, riesling, cabernet sauvignon, merlot and syrah.
+Specialties: chardonnay, Riesling, cabernet sauvignon, merlot, and Syrah.

-Puget Sound isn't Washington's largest wine area, but it's the closest to Seattle, and makes for a convenient day trip.
-There are over 100 wineries here, but only 130 vineyard acres, so many of the wineries buy their grapes from elsewhere -- or they're pretty small.
+Puget Sound isn't Washington's largest wine area, but it's the closest to Seattle and makes for a convenient day trip.
+There are over 100 wineries here, but only 130 vineyard acres, so many of the wineries buy their grapes from elsewhere—or they're pretty small.
 Puget Sound vineyards feature unusual grapes and varietals.

 Specialties: Madeline Angevine, Muller Thurgau, Siegerrebe, Pinot Noir and Pinot Gris.

 The Columbia River Gorge, which divides Washington from Oregon, is easily one of the most dramatic scenic areas in America.
 Steep cliffs, a temperature- moderating river and volcanic soil have proven a hospitable and beautiful home for a number of wineries on both the Washington and the Oregon side.
 The gorge itself is divided lengthwise into two wine areas—the southernmost region of the huge Columbia Valley AVA extends down to the eastern portion of the Gorge, while the Columbia Gorge AVA proper, established in 2004, is clustered around Lyle, Washington and includes 350 vineyard acres and about 15 wineries.

 Specialties: chardonnay, gewürztraminer, riesling, pinot gris, pinot noir, and zinfandel.